Who Is Responsible for My Accident?

 Sometimes, unfortunate things just happen – an incident that couldn’t have been expected and couldn’t be stopped from happening.

-When someone is responsible for your accident and you’ve been injured, you can take legal action.
+When someone else is responsible for your accident and you’ve been injured, you could take legal action.

 So how do you know who is responsible for your accident?